Content Map Terms

 Getting started with your young child

 - When your baby is 9 to 12 months old and eating a variety of iron-rich foods, he or she can start to drink pasteurized whole-fat cow's milk.
-Limit cow's milk to no more than 3 cups (750 mL) per day.
+Limit cow's milk to no more than 3 cups (750 mL) per day for children 9 to 24 months old.
+If you are not breastfeeding and do not want to give your child cow's milk, give your child soy infant formula until your child is 2 years of age.
 After age 2, you can serve low-fat milk or fortified alternatives.

 - Other kinds of milk such as skim milk, 1% milk, or 2% milk, or soy beverage don't have as many nutrients as whole-fat cow's milk.
 It is best not to give your baby these beverages until he or she is 2 years of age.